 Breaking bread together is at the heart of our identity as Episcopalians.
 It is a central part of the rhythm of our lives at St. John’s to gather each Sunday as we worship God together, engage scripture with our hearts and minds, seek hope and guidance through prayer, and offer our gifts of thanksgiving.

 What We Do

-- Gather and break bread together during regular worship services on Sundays and Wednesdays.
+- Gather and break bread together during regular worship services.

 - Worship together as a community on holy days throughout the year, such as Christmas, Easter, and other special days and observances.